Lion's office will be closed on Friday, July 4, in observance of Independence Day. For help with online training, please contact support@lion.com.

 • Harmonize with international standards for de minimis amounts of Division 6.1, PG I materials.

-• Clarify exceptions for marking packages that contain lithium button cells installed in equipment.
+• Clarify exceptions for marking packages that contain lithium button cells in equipment

 • Clarify rules for filling cylinders used to transport hydrogen and hydrogen mixtures.